-When you load a COM object, APL reads all of the Type Information associated with the top-level object into the workspace.
+When you load a COM object, APL by default reads all of the Type Information associated with the top-level object into the workspace.
 In addition, it reads the Type Information for all other objects in the same object hierarchy, and the Type Information for any other COM objects that are used or referenced by it.
-This Type Information is retained in the workspace when you) SAVE it.
+This Type Information is retained in the workspace when you ) SAVE it.
 When you reattach an OLEClient or OCXClass to the same object, there is no need for the Type Information to be re-read.
-Because the operation to read the Type Information may take several seconds, possibly minutes, this design optimises run-time performance.
-Note however, that the Type Information does occupy a considerable amount of workspace.

 Dyalog APL uses the Type Information to expose the names, data types and arguments of all the methods, events and properties provided by the object, and those of all the other sub-objects in the object hierarchy.

 Dyalog APL also uses the Type Information to validate the arguments you supply to methods (both the number and the data types) and the values you assign to properties.
-For example, if a method is defined to take an argument VT_I4, Dyalog APL will issue a DOMAIN ERROR if you invoke the method with a character argument.
-Internally, Dyalog APL uses the Type Information to convert between APL arrays and OLE data types.
+For example, if a method is defined to take an argument VT\I4, Dyalog APL will issue a DOMAIN ERROR if you invoke the method with a character argument.
+Internally, Dyalog APL also uses the Type Information to convert between APL arrays and OLE data types.